pdsinterop/pdsinterop.github.io/practice.md

 ### Tim

 To me, interoperability means different apps can access the same data in new, novel ways that fit their use case.
-A todo app allows you to create calendar events for each todo item without opening your calendar.
+A to-do app allows you to create calendar events for each to-do item without opening your calendar.
 Emails can be opened with either a traditional "inbox" interface or an IM chat interface.
 You can message your doctor, and then in the chat, share your medical records with them.

 ### Vincent

-I always was a bit sceptical about TimBL's "[Bag of Chips](https://www.w3.org/DesignIssues//BagOfChips.html)" idea: that different applications can look at different subsets of the same data.
+I was always a bit skeptical about TimBL's "[Bag of Chips](https://www.w3.org/DesignIssues//BagOfChips.html)" idea: that different applications can look at different subsets of the same data.
 However, I recently tagged a Mastodon account on a Lemmy post, and then having their reply show up in-thread did feel magical.
 Likewise, when encountering an interesting post in my Mastodon timeline only to find out that it was a full-fledged blog, with replies shown as comments.

 ### Timea